srsaurav0/Property-Management-API-Beego/README.md

 ---

 ## Introduction
-Beego API Service is a web application built using the [Beego](https://beego.me/) framework.
+Beego Property Management API Service is a web application built using the [Beego](https://beego.me/) framework.
 It provides APIs to manage property details, including fetching property information based on property ID.

 ---